dataiap/dataiap/day4/README.md

 ## Done!

-Today, you learned the basics of text analysis using an email dataset.
+Today, you learned the basics of text analysis using an email dataset!

 * We used TF-IDF to give each term in our emails a weight representing how well the term describes the email/folder/sender.
 * We found that text documents require significant amounts of data cleaning before our analyses make sense.
 To do so we